roman-milk/roman-milk.github.io/giving-in-to-temptation.md

- ****** Giving in to Temptation ****** byStoryTeller07© "OK!
+===

+"OK!
 I admit it.
 That was good.
 You can release me now.
 I didn't know it could be like that.
 All the time I just wanted to grab hold of you.
 It was so frustrating.
 Nice though!"
 She admitted sex could be better than fantastic so from then on she let him take the lead.

  With each visit he takes greater control of the sexy games played out in their private room.
 It was after the sixth of such sessions that he managed to convince her to journey from their private room out into the lounge.
 He led her on hands and knees around the lounge as a slave displaying her openly to others.
 It wasn't such a big step from when they had toured around sharing a drink with other members only now she is being presented more blatantly.
 The dress had been replaced long ago, by a tight corset that pushed her breasts up and out, leaving everything on open display.
 "Have you met my sex doll?
 She's always ready and willing for me to play with."
 He said while gently stroking her backside protected by nothing but a thong cupping her sex.